Jinwen-XU/minimalist/einfart/README.md

 `einfart` is a LaTeX class for typesetting articles, which has a simple and clear design.

-Currently, it has native support to English, French and Chinese typesetting.
+Currently, it has native support to Chinese (simplified and traditional), English, French, German, Japanese and Russian typesetting.
 And it may compile with either XeLaTeX or LuaLaTeX.

-This is part of the minimalist class series.
+This is part of the `minimalist` class series.

 # License